-The best way to get started with your video project is to outline your goals and needs for the project, including desired running time, and let us customize a quote for you.
+The best way to get started with your commercial or corporate video production project is to outline your goals and needs for the project, including desired running time, and let us customize a quote for you.
 If you are looking for guidance, feel free to give us a call and we will help figure out what makes sense for your marketing goals and budget.
-We have a number of basic packages with set prices that work for most of our clients, but we can also add or subtract from the packages and customize a quote to meet any special needs you might have.
+We have a number of basic packages with set prices that work for most of our clients, but we can also add or subtract from the packages and customize a quote to meet any specific needs you might have.

 How long does the process take from start to finish?

-From the time your company accepts a quote from us and agrees to commission a video, the typical process lasts between 4 and 8 weeks.
+From the time your company accepts a quote from us and agrees to commission a media production video, the typical process lasts between 4 and 8 weeks.
 Usually, we like to schedule a shoot at least 2 weeks out to allow time for proper pre-production planning, such as setting up interview subjects, securing a qualified videographer, discussing specific goals and needs, and allowing our clients adequate time to prepare their staff.
 From the time production wraps, we aim to have a rough edit completed within 2-3 weeks.
 During the initial post-production process, we obtain the hard drive with footage from our videographer, edit together the clips in a way that flows nicely and has maximum impact for the desired final running time, and select appropriate music.
 After the rough cut is completed, we seek feedback from our client and integrate the notes they have before final mastering.
-The speed of video creation from start to finish depends heavily on the client’s swiftness of communication, which is why the range can vary between projects.
+The speed of video creation from start to finish depends heavily on the client’s swiftness of communication, which is why the range can vary between media production projects.

 Do you do hair and makeup?